Smart Connections FAQs

 #Smart Chat is a separate Obsidian plugin.

-Smart Connections focuses on related notes and Lookup.
+Smart Connections focuses on related notes.
+Smart Lookup is another plugin for question-first retrieval.
 Smart Chat handles chat workflows, thread continuity, and provider routing.

 Can I mix Smart Plugins with Obsidian Copilot?